-Making an Easter egg watercolor salt painting is a fun activity to do with kids as young as three-years old.
+Making an Easter egg watercolor salt painting is a fun activity to do with kids as young as three-years-old.
 I know this because my daughter was focused and entertained with this activity for well over 20 minutes last year when we made one.
 That’s a long time for a child who gets bored easily.
+We also loved making playdough using peeps and dying our Easter eggs with shaving cream.

 Easter Egg Watercolor Salt Painting Made Easy